rayandasoriya/100DaysOfCode/README.md

 2. The problem is related to find the differnet possibilities of the status of  a combination of switches.
 Refer to Day23/Problem 2.pdf for detailed information.

-## Day 23
+## Day 24
 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to find the container with most water.
-Refer to Day23/Problem 1.pdf for more information regarding the problem.
+Refer to Day24/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to find the median of two arrays.
+Refer to Day24/Problem 2.pdf for detailed information.

+## Day 25
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to convert an integer into it's equivalent Roman numeral.
+Refer to Day25/Problem 1.pdf for more information regarding the problem.

-Refer to Day23/Problem 2.pdf for detailed information.
+2. The problem is related to distribute the array into two sets of unlike elements.
+Refer to Day25/Problem 2.pdf for detailed information.